Spezelechse/fluxmite/README.md

-fluxmite
+flux Mite
 ========

-integrates the mite api into drupal via flux service integration
+flux Mite is a Drupal 7 module which integrates the whole Mite REST API into Drupal and makes it useable inside Rules.
+This module is based on flux Service Extension which provides the basic functionality.

+A small guide which shows how to use this module with rules can be found [here](https://github.com/Spezelechse/fluxmite/blob/master/Fluxmite%20Rules%20Guide.pdf).

-still under development, part of my bachelor thesis
+This was part of my bachelor thesis

-Another parts can be found at:
+The other parts can be found at:

 https://github.com/Spezelechse/fluxtrello